MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

         :::image type="content" source="../media/add-transform-claim-rule.png" alt-text="Add Transform Claim Rule":::

-    3. Give your Claim rule a name of **AD** and select **Active Directory** from the Attribute store drop down menu.
+    3. Give your Claim rule a name of **AD** and select **Active Directory** from the Attribute store dropdown menu.
 Create two mappings using the drop-down boxes as shown:

         | Attribute | Value |
         |---------|---------|